awsdocs/aws-greengrass-developer-guide/doc_source/gg-config.md

    The AWS account you used to sign in must have permissions to create or manage the IAM role\.
 For more information, see [Greengrass Service Role](service-role.md)\.

-1. On the **Set up your Greengrass group** page, choose **Use easy creation** to create a group and an AWS IoT Greengrass [core](gg-core.md)\.
+1. On the **Set up your Greengrass group** page, choose **Use default creation** to create a group and an AWS IoT Greengrass [core](gg-core.md)\.

    Each group requires a core, which is a device that manages local IoT processes\.
 A core needs a certificate and keys that allow it to access AWS IoT and an [AWS IoT policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html) that allows it to perform AWS IoT and AWS IoT Greengrass actions\.
-When you choose the **Use easy creation** option, these security resources are created for you and the core is provisioned in the AWS IoT registry\.
+When you choose the **Use default creation** option, these security resources are created for you and the core is provisioned in the AWS IoT registry\.
-![\[Set up your Greengrass Group console page with the Use easy creation button highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-005.png)
+![\[Set up your Greengrass Group console page with the Use default creation button highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-005.png)

 1. Enter a name for your group \(for example, **MyFirstGroup**\), and then choose **Next**\.
 ![\[The Name your Group page with MyFirstGroup in the Group Name field and the Next button highlighted.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/gg-get-started-006.png)